HilscherAutomation/netPI-bluetooth/README.md

 Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as root.

 Use bluez tools such as bluetoothctl, hciconfig, hcitool as usual.
-For a simple test call [bluetoothctrl](https://wiki.archlinux.org/ind#### Accessing
+For a simple test call [bluetoothctrl](https://wiki.archlinux.org/index.php/bluetooth) to start the bluetooth interactive command utility.
+Input `scan on` to discover nearby bluetooth devices.

-The container starts the SSH service automatically when started.

-Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
-Use the credentials `root` as user and `root` as password when asked and you are logged in as root user `root`.

-Use Debian shell commands as usual.

 #### Automated build